tedorellana/learning/SAA-C03.md

 ## The warm standby approach ##
 Involves ensuring that there is a scaled down, but fully functional, copy of your production environment in another Region.
 This approach extends the pilot light concept and decreases the time to recovery because your workload is always-on in another Region.

+## Amazon Relational Database Service (Amazon RDS) ##
+Is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
+It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.
+Do not support io2.

 ## Amazon Relational Database Service (Amazon RDS) for MySQL ##
 Is a fully managed, open source, relational database that makes it easier to set up, operate, and scale MySQL databases in the cloud.